 If you die without a will, the entire contents of your estate follows your state’s law.
 But that can create tension or drama between families, especially if you die without any close family, where your estate may then be handled by a Public Administrator.
 If things come to that, family may have to “prove” they are related to you by appearing in court and producing their birth certificate.

 Reluctant to create a will because you’re worried your loved ones will be saddled with consumer debt?
-Most debt does not get passed on to your next of kin, so you don’t have to worry about the person who you name as executor, the one who will make sure all your wishes in your will are carried out and all your financial matters are settled, also being held responsible for your credit card bills.
+Most debt does not get passed on to your next of kin.
+That means you don’t have to worry about the person you name as executor also being held responsible for your credit card bills.
+That's the person who will make sure all your wishes in your will are carried out and all your financial matters are settled.
 Bills will be paid from the assets you have, but if they don’t cover the total of your debt, the debts are usually forgiven.

 While you can’t guarantee a will is going be read before a funeral, it can be a good place to put some requests on how you would like people to remember you.
 These thoughts aren’t binding, but they can help point your family and friends in the right direction for final arrangements, which is so helpful when they may be grieving.

 It’s also important to ensure that your will is legally binding, which is why creating one from a template is infinitely better than scribbling your wishes down in your journal.
 And a legally-binding will doesn’t need to be pricey.

-At Fabric, you can complete your own free, personalized, legally-binding will and keep record of your final arrangements in one convenient place when you create your Fabric Will Kit.
+At Fabric, you can complete your own free, personalized, legally binding will and keep record of your final arrangements in one convenient place when you create your Fabric will.